Beatrice-Severance/Fungal-Amplicon-Sequencing/README.md

 - Cumulative sum scaling (CSS) Normalization
 - Beta diversity analysis, including a principal coordinates analysis (PCoA) plot with Bray-Curtis distances
 - PERMANOVA to test for differences in centroids

+The figures that will be generated in this analysis are located here.